cleemesser/python-edf/README.rst

    - [/] test, tests, tests !!!
    - [x] inital port to python 3 (tested with 3.5)
    - [ ] add new functions from version 1.10 of edflibX
-   - [ ] update cython interface to use typed memory views(???)
+   - [ ] update cython interface to use typed memory views.
+This will be required for cython 3.0
-   - [x] set up continuous build/integration if possible - done on bitbucket for py 3.5
+   - [x] set up continuous build/integration if possible - done on bitbucket for py 3.5 but not yet for github
    - [x] incorporate edflib code for utf-8 and short (int16) vs int (int32) digital writes
    - [ ] test edflib code for utf-8 and short (int16) vs int (int32) digital writes
    - [x] create mirror on github
    - [ ] investigate manylinux solution to wheels.
 [PEP 513](https://www.python.org/dev/peps/pep-0513/) and
+   - [ ] fix python packaging problems so that pip installs work again